 Hypothyroidism, also called underactive thyroid, is a condition in which the thyroid gland does not produce enough hormones.
-Hypothyroidism can be caused by the autoimmune disorder Hashimoto’s thyroiditis, irradiation or surgical removal of the thyroid gland, and medications that reduce thyroid hormone levels.
+Hypothyroidism can be caused by the autoimmune disorder Hashimoto thyroiditis, irradiation or surgical removal of the thyroid gland, and medications that reduce thyroid hormone levels.

 Symptoms of hypothyroidism include:

-Many prescription medications can interact with levothyroxine and either increase or decrease its potency.
-(Make sure your doctor knows all medications you are taking.)
+Many prescription medications and dietary supplements can interact with levothyroxine and either increase or decrease its potency.
+(Make sure your provider knows all the medications and supplements you are taking.)
 Large amounts of dietary fiber can also interfere with levothyroxine treatment.
 People who eat high-fiber diets may need higher doses of the drug.

-These hormones can also alter the actions of other hormones and drugs.
+Thyroid hormones can also alter the actions of other hormones and drugs.

 Iodine.
-Iodine is the material used to make the hormone thyroxine (T4).
+Iodine is a key element used to make the hormone thyroxine (T4).
 Eighty percent of the body's iodine supply is stored in the thyroid.

 Thyroid Hormones.
 Four hormones are critical in the regulation of thyroid function: